 The enigmatic group, which formed in 2001, is made up of creative specialists, including artists, programmers, engineers, CG animators, mathematicians and architects, who together craft boundary-pushing digital art experiences.

-Over the past two decades, they’ve created plenty of temporary works, but it was in 2018 that they captured the attention of the art world in a big way by opening teamLab Planets, an immersive art museum and follow-up to the now-closed exhibition Borderless and the very much still-open teamLab Acorn Forest in Saitama.
-They’re also the folks behind the teamLab Botanical Garden in Osaka.
+Over the past two decades, they’ve created plenty of temporary works, but it was in 2018 that they captured the attention of the art world in a big way by opening teamLab Planets, an immersive art museum and follow-up to teamLab Borderless.

-Planets is a highly tactile experience, with four exhibition spaces that host seven different, large-scale artworks—which teamLab calls “body-immersive” works.
+Planets is a highly tactile experience, with four indoor and two outdoor exhibition spaces that host different, large-scale artworks — which teamLab calls “body-immersive” works.
 By “body-immersive”, they really do mean immersive: you’ll explore the museum barefoot, and at times while submerged up to the knees in water (you can stash your shoes and belongings in a free locker before entering).
+In other moments, you’ll find yourself surrounded by hanging orchids, or giant spheres that respond to touch.

 The reasoning behind the concept is that, as teamLab explains, once the “boundary between the body and the artwork dissolves, the boundaries between the self, others, and the world become something continuous.”
 Guests are expected to engage with the works far differently than they would at a regular exhibition; more like how you may engage with the natural world.